davidVillarreal03/Professional-README-Generator/README.md

 ## Installation

-Must download into vs code inorder to use the program
+Must download as a repo to open within VS Code to use the application.

 ## Usage

-Have to open the terminal within the folders, right click and choose "intergrated terminal"
+Using the program will require the user to right click on the folder, open an integrated terminal and enter the command "node index.js"

 ## Credits